DistributedCollective/Sovryn-graph-wrapper/README.md

 ## Purpose

+The purpose of this service is to allow Sovryn frontends and third parties to easily access top-level Sovryn data.
+This includes data on trading pairs, trading volume, lending apy, and token circulating supply and price.

-This microservice wrappers data from the graph and polled contract calls to support api endpoints for coinmarketcap and stats for the Sovryn dapp.
+The application wrappers data from the graph and polled contract calls to support api endpoints for coinmarketcap and stats for the Sovryn dapp.

-The reason for this is so that we can parse and cache things like time-travel graph queries, and also so that we can poll contract balances for cases where this is more efficient than storing this data on the graph.
+This for parsing and caching data like time-travel graph queries, and also so that we can poll contract balances for cases where this is more efficient than storing this data on the graph.

 In future, some of the contract calls here may be moved to the graph.